-Think about it… you went to school for over 12 years to get that 30-second stroll across your high school graduation stage.
+Think about it.
+You likely went to school for over 12 years to get that 30-second stroll across your high school graduation stage.
 You dated that person for years (or, if you’re a Hollywood up-and-comer, at least a few weeks) to enjoy that single day of your nuptials.
-And you gave that company thousands of hours of your time to experience that sweet, blissful–and very short-lived–moment when they announced your promotion at the annual meeting.
+And you gave that company thousands of hours of your time to experience that very short-lived moment when they announced your promotion at the annual meeting.

 We’re living in the in-between.

 This realization knocked me off my feet.
 It’s like when I learned that most of our bodies are made up of empty space.
 The space in-between the atoms and molecules is vastly larger than the atoms and molecules themselves.
 Truth.
 99.9% of our bodies—in fact our entire universe—is nothing more than empty space.

 We’re living in the in-between whether we acknowledge it or not.

 So I decided to take Ana’s advice and try an experiment to try to enjoy my in-between moments.
 I chose a very small task with a clearly observable outcome: laundry.

 Laundry fits neatly within the in-between model: you spend 99% of your laundry time prepping, washing, drying, folding, and putting away to experience that one sweet short moment when it’s DONE, the basket is empty, and you can check it off your list.